-Dean: David Wohl Graduate Director: Alice Burmeister, 803/323-2656
+Dean: David Wohl

+Graduate Director: Don Rogers, 803/323-2255

-The College of Visual and Performing Arts offers graduate programs in the following areas: the Master of Arts in art education, the Master of Arts in arts administration, the Master of Music in conducting, the Master of Music in performance, the Master of Music Education and the Master of Fine Arts in art and design.
+The College of Visual and Performing Arts offers graduate programs in the following areas: the Master of Arts in arts administration, the Master of Music in conducting, the Master of Music in performance, the Master of Music Education and the Master of Fine Arts in Studio Art (pending approval by the S.C.
+Commission on Higher Education).
 Prospective students should contact the appropriate graduate program advisor for specific program information.

 The College of Visual and Performing Arts is one of only seventeen university arts programs in the nation accredited in all the arts domains and the only comprehensive collegiate arts program nationally accredited in all the arts in the State of South Carolina, public or private.
 The College offers undergraduate and graduate degrees that meet rigorous professional standards.
-Our programs are accredited nationally by the National Association of Schools of Art and Design (NASAD), National Association of Schools of Music (NASM), the National Association of Schools of Dance (NASD), the National Association of Schools of Theatre (NAST), the National Council on Accreditation of Teacher Education (NCATE) and the Southern Association of Colleges and Schools (SACS).
+Our programs are accredited nationally by the National Association of Schools of Art and Design (NASAD), National Association of Schools of Music (NASM), the National Association of Schools of Theatre (NAST), the National Council on Accreditation of Teacher Education (NCATE) and the Southern Association of Colleges and Schools (SACS).